 How can Peaceful Mind Psychology Help?

 Our team of psychologists share a special interest in body image concerns and body dysmorphic disorder (BDD).
 We are passionate about helping individuals gain insight into their poor body image and helping them work towards body image acceptance.
+We also are highly experienced in the delivery of eating disorder treatment.
 If you would like some professional assistance contact us at Peaceful Mind Psychology.